logo

 The M. bovis Eradication Programme

 The first case of M. bovis was found in New Zealand on a dairy farm near Oamaru in July 2017.
-In May 2018, a decision was made to try and eradicate this disease and a 10-year Mycoplasma bovis Eradication Programme was initiated.
-DairyNZ is an active partner in this programme with MPI and Beef + Lamb New Zealand.
+In May 2018, a decision was made to try and eradicate this disease and a 10-year Mycoplasma bovis Eradication Programme was initiated, originally delivered under a Government Industry Agreement (GIA) Operational Agreement between DairyNZ, MPI and Beef + Lamb New Zealand.

-OSPRI took over surveillance operations for the M. bovis Programme on 1 November 2023, and it is proposed they will take over full management of the Programme under a National Pest Management Plan (NPMP) in late 2024.
+OSPRI took over surveillance operations for the M. bovis Programme on 1 November 2023, and assumed full management of the Programme under a National Pest Management Plan (NPMP) on 1 January 2025.

 For dairy farmers, a new reduced National Pest Management Plan (NPMP) levy will finance the remaining programme.

-Visit the MPI Mycoplasma bovis info hub for the latest updates and information.
+Visit the OSPRI Mycoplasma bovis info hub for the latest updates and information.

 Reduce the risk of introducing M. bovis